-- 33 companies received a detailed ESG questionnaire, - 22 companies returned the completed questionnaire and/or provided additional non-public documents.
-These returns led to a better understanding of the companies and their ESG efforts, - 1 company met with the SIO to discuss their ESG strategy and to help them become more transparent.

-These questionnaires and meetings enabled SCOR Investment Partners, and the companies concerned, to share their knowledge of best practices in the sector.
+- 86 companies received a detailed ESG questionnaire, - 41 companies returned the completed questionnaire and/or provided additional non-public documents.
+These returns led to a better understanding of the companies and their ESG efforts, - 7 company met with the Sustainable Investment team to discuss their ESG strategy and to help them become more transparent.
+The meetings enabled SCOR Investment Partners and the companies to share insights on the best sustainability practices.
+In this case, SCOR Investment Partners has identified non-sustainable practices with the companies and transferred its conclusions to the companies in question.